digital-chemistry-laboratory/libconeangle/paper/paper.md

-Implementations of exact ligand cone angles include the original Mathematica version by Allen and co-workers and two Python implementations by Jorner *et al.* in `MORFEUS`(MIT license) [@morfeus], and Wheeler and co-workers in `AaronTools.py` (GPL license) [@aarontools; @ingman_2021].
+Implementations of exact ligand cone angles include the original Mathematica version by Allen and co-workers and two Python implementations by Jorner *et al.* in `MORFEUS` (MIT license) [@morfeus], and Wheeler and co-workers in `AaronTools.py` (GPL license) [@aarontools; @ingman_2021].
 The Mathematica version requires proprietary software to run, while the Python versions are slow for large ligands and restricted to the Python ecosystem.
-For example, the calculation of the AdBrettPhos ligand with `XX` heavy atoms takes ca 7 seconds on a modern laptop computer with `MORFEUS`.
-This calculation needs to be repeated for each of the `XXX` low-lying conformers, leading to a total computational time of XX seconds (single-core) to fully parametrize the ligand.
+For example, the calculation of the AdBrettPhos ligand with 114 atoms takes 10.9 seconds on a single core on a modern laptop computer with `MORFEUS`.
+This calculation needs to be repeated for each of the 548 conformers within an energy of 3.0 kcal/mol identified by a conformational search, leading to a total computational time of ca 1.7 core hours to fully parametrize the ligand.
 To generate libraries with thousands of ligands, the computational cost becomes significant.

 We have written `libconeangle` as a fast reference implementation of the exact ligand cone angle algorithm.
-A calculation of AdBrettPhos takes ca 40 milliseconds instead of 7 seconds. `libconeangle` is written in Modern Fortran, with a C API that allows access from any language with a C Foreign Function Interface (CFFI).
+A calculation of AdBrettPhos takes ca 53 milliseconds instead of 10.9 seconds.
+Calculation of the 548 conformers then takes 29 core seconds instead of 1.7 core hours. `libconeangle` is written in Modern Fortran, with a C API that allows access from any language with a C Foreign Function Interface (CFFI).
 A Python API is packaged for installation via `pip` and `conda`, and it would be straightforward to package also for other languages such as with [BinaryBuilder](https://binarybuilder.org) for Julia.
 The MIT license further allows wide adoptation.

 # Features and implementation